tigerlyb/Multithreaded-FTP-Client-and-Server/README.md

 2. It assumes that the user uses the correct syntax when entering various commands.

-3. There is no user logins.
+3. There is no user login.